About Crabel Capital Management

 Toby began his career in 1980 with the Chicago-based brokerage firm RB&H Financial Services.
 At RB&H, he traded customer accounts using a discretionary approach.
 However, working near floor traders at the Chicago Mercantile Exchange, he quickly became interested in applying a more quantitative methodology to profit from what he believed were explainable and predictable observations in price behavior.
 Toby’s research on the matter led him to publish a commodity advisory letter, The Active Trader, devoted to describing these predicted price observations.
 In 1989, he took his research even further and authored Day Trading with Short Term Price Patterns and Opening Range Breakouts, which was one of the earliest and most detailed descriptions of how to trade short-term price patterns across markets.
 In it, Toby detailed his core philosophy: that robust investment strategies should capture enduring and explainable market participant behavior that is often most prevalent in very short-term market patterns exhibited across futures and forex markets.

-In 1991, Toby joined Niederhoffer Investments where he continued his research and traded for Victor Niederhoffer while also managing a small customer portfolio that he had brought with him.
-In 1993, he left Niederhoffer with that portfolio to establish his own investment management firm.
-It was this move and Toby’s early research on price patterns and market behavior that he used as the foundation to build Crabel Capital Management as it is known today.
+Toby also worked for Niederhoffer Investments where he continued his research and traded for Victor Niederhoffer while managing a small customer portfolio of his own.
+When he left Niederhoffer, Toby leveraged that portfolio along with his early research on price patterns and market behavior to build the foundation for Crabel Capital Management as it is known today.

 Michael Pomada is President and Chief Executive Officer of Crabel Capital Management and a member of the firm’s Leadership and Executive Committees.
-In addition to his executive role, Michael is also the Portfolio Manager of Crabel Gemini and Crabel Contra and one of the chief architects behind the development of Crabel’s Advanced Trend strategy.
+In addition to his executive role, Michael is also the Portfolio Manager of Crabel Gemini and Crabel Contra and developed Crabel Advanced Trend.
 He spends his time on research and product development, as well as overseeing the front office teams.

 Prior to joining Crabel, Michael spent time at UBS and managed portfolios at Manchester Trading (Niederhoffer) and Coast Asset Management.
 He began his career in sales and business development in the interactive entertainment industry before transitioning into finance.
 A graduate of the University of California, Berkeley, Michael also holds an MBA with a concentration in investments and statistics from the University of Southern California.